Teen Titans Go! To the Movies: Three direct-to-video sequel films

 Teen Titans Go!
 To the Movies was followed by three direct-to-video sequel films Teen Titans Go! vs. Teen Titans (2019), Teen Titans Go!
 See Space Jam (2021) and Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse (2022).

-Tower Renovation (Teen Titans Go!
-TV series episode)
+Television follow-up

 A Teen Titans Go! episode, titled "Tower Renovation", premiered on August 13, 2018, after the first Teen Titans Go! film's release.
 The episode is about the Teen Titans who attempt to rebuild the Titans Tower after Slade destroyed it in the events of the first Teen Titans Go! film.